-d. monitoring data collected under §§3625.A.2 through 3625.A.9 shall be retained at least 10 years after site closure.
+c. monitoring data collected under §§625.A.2 through 625.A.9 shall be retained at least 10 years after it is collected.

-e. well plugging reports, post-injection site care data, including, if appropriate, data and information used to develop the demonstration of the alternative post-injection site care timeframe, and the site closure report collected pursuant to requirements at §§3633.A.6 and 3633.A.8 shall be retained at least 10 years following site closure.
+d. well plugging reports, post-injection site care data, including, if appropriate, data and information used to develop the demonstration of the alternative post-injection site care timeframe, and the site closure report collected pursuant to requirements at §§633.A.6 and 633.A.8 shall be retained at least 10 years following site closure.

-f.
+e.
 The commissioner may require the owner or operator to retain any records required under these regulations for longer than 10 years after site closure.
-The commissioner may require the owner or operator to deliver the records to the commissioner at any time prior to or at the conclusion of the retention period.

 B. Recordkeeping.
-Owners or operators of Class VI wells shall retain records as specified in §§3615.C.4, 3629.A.4, 3631.A.5, 3633.A.6, and 3633.A.8.
+Owners or operators of Class VI wells shall retain records as specified in §§615.C.4, 629.A.6, 631.A.5, 633.A.6, and 633.A.8.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 30:4 et seq., 30:22 et seq., and 30:1101 et seq.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:76 (January 2021), amended by the Department of Energy and Natural Resources, Office of Conservation, Injection and Mining Division, LR 51:379 (March 2025).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Injection and Mining Division, LR 46: Department of Natural Resources - Office of Conservation.

-§3631.
+§631.
 Plugging and Abandonment